vambeai/vambe-for-woocommerce/server/README.md

    railway login
    ```

-2. Run the deployment script:
+2. Run the deployment script from the server directory:

    ```
    ./deploy-to-railway.sh